testground/testground/README.md

 and network utilisation, stability, interoperability, etc., when compared to other commits.

-The Interplanteary Test Ground aims to be tightly integrated with the software engineering practices and tooling the IPFS and libp2p teams rely on.
+The Interplanetary Test Ground aims to be tightly integrated with the software engineering practices and tooling the IPFS and libp2p teams rely on.

 ## System architecture